 There are plenty of “boil and bite” sports mouthguards you can buy at your local drugstore.
 However, they are not as good as custom sports mouthguards.
 They are made of softer plastic, which means they are not as strong, impact-resistant, or long-lasting.
 On the other hand, custom mouthguards consist of a soft, shock-absorbing interior layer of plastic that’s covered with a strong, hard outer layer of plastic.

 In addition, off-the-shelf sports mouthguards can be bulky and uncomfortable.
 This may be distracting while playing high-intensity sports.
-For the best comfort, performance, and lifespan, a custom-built mouthguard from Dr. Anna is a superior choice.
+For the best comfort, performance, and lifespan, a custom-built mouthguard from your dentist in Rancho Mission Viejo is a superior choice.

 About 178 million Americans are missing at least one tooth and nearly 40 million Americans have lost all their teeth.